 This validation can save you years of work, and tens of thousands of dollars.
 But most importantly, validation will greatly increase your chance of ultimate success with your product.

 Do not skip validation, no matter how amazing you think your product is!
-It’s absolutely essential to verify that your idea is really worth pursuing.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+It’s absolutely essential to verify that your idea is really worth pursuing.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.